Robert Frost: “The Road Not Taken”

 The poem also wryly undercuts the idea that division is inevitable: the language of the last stanza evokes two simultaneous emotional stances.
 The poem suggests that—through language and artifice—we can “trick” our way out of abiding by the law that all decisions create differences.
 We can be one linguistic traveler traveling two roads at once, experiencing two meanings.
 In a letter, Frost claimed, “My poems … are all set to trip the reader head foremost into the boundless.”
 The meaning of this poem has certainly tripped up many readers—from Edward Thomas to the iconic English teacher in Dead Poets Society.
 But the poem does not trip readers simply to tease them—instead it aims to launch them into the boundless, to launch them past spurious distinctions and into a vision of unbounded simultaneity.

-Katherine Robinson earned an MFA from The Writing Seminars at Johns Hopkins University, and she lives and teaches in Baltimore.
+Katherine Robinson earned a BA from Amherst College, an MFA from The Writing Seminars at Johns Hopkins University.
 Her poetry and fiction have appeared in The Kenyon Review, The Hudson Review, Poet Lore, The Common and elsewhere.
-Her critical interests include the influence of mythology and bardic poetry...
+Her critical interests include the influence of mythology and bardic poetry on contemporary...